 Real estate business cards are a prime example of an effective signature.
 If you think about it, they contain a glimpse of your professional self, and as such, they should always be present in your pocket.
 Business cards have been along for a while now, and there is no sign that they will disappear.
 Nor should they!
 They can make a first great impression revealing what type of professional you are.
 They also contain your immediate contact information so it only makes sense to use them as often as possible.

 Make your real estate brochure or presentation more interesting, by turning it into a flipbook.
 It’s super easy, looks beautiful, and it’s highly sharable.
 You can even embed it into your site if you wish.
 Just sign up for Flipsnack, and create a flipbook from a PDF or from scratch.
 You can even add videos and links in your real estate flipbook.
 There are lots of real estate professionals who use Flipsnack to present their listings.
 Here’s an example:

 Social media and Internet presence advertising ideas for realtors

 Display all your real estate flipbooks on your own profile, for free!
 You can customize it with a cover and profile picture, and use your profile as a “mini library” where you send your leeds to see all your listings in a beautiful, engaging format.

 If you don’t have the time or resources to invest in a website, then make sure to take advantage of our platform fully.
 You can display all your listings on Flipsnack, by using various types of publications.
 Magazines, brochures, online newspapers, and many more.
 There are multiple ways in which you can use Flipsnack, don’t let the right one slip through your fingers!

 17. Facebook page

-Nowadays all businesses are expected to have a Facebook page.
+Nowadays all businesses are expected to have a Facebook page, so whatever your real estate marketing strategy may be, it must include one.
 It’s super easy to make, and it doesn’t cost a dime.
 Create a page and use it to promote your properties and to engage with your audience.

 18. Boost posts